jackjliew/ai-openscale/getting-started.md

   ![Summary panel](images/gs-insight-summary-panel-2.png)

 - Finally, [re-run the sample data set](/docs/services/ai-openscale/getting-started.html#provide-a-set-of-sample-data-to-your-model) against the updated model.
+Please note that metrics can take up to an hour to display.

 ## Viewing results